pouriyajamshidi/FortiSSLVPNMonitor/README.md

 ## Usage

+Download all the files in this repository and place them in the same directory.

 Populate the `firewalls.yaml` according to your environment:

 * name: Firewall name
 * mgmt_ip: management IP address
 * port: SSH port
-* vdom: Vdom name, in case you are not using any, set it as `root`
+* vdom: Vdom name, in case you are not using any, set it as `none`
-* ip_pool: IP address pool size for VPN users
+* ip_pool: IP address pool size for VPN users.
+E.g. 254 for /24

 For FortiOS versions **below 6.4**: